PlasmaStark/Peano/readme.md

-# Peano: a minimal & modern theme
+# Peano: a minimal & modern Beamer theme

 **Peano** is a PDFLaTeX-compatible LaTeX Beamer theme developed by myself for use in the CrypTo research group at the *Politecnico di Torino* (Italy), named after the famous Turinese mathematician Giuseppe Peano, also the namesake of our department.
 The color palette is derived by Prussian Blue, the official color of *Politecnico di Torino*.